Protecting the Junction’s Look and Feel by supporting Heritage Designation to preserve its unique character

 Queen Street West

 Preserving the Junction’s heritage is possible.
-We have started.
+We are Well Underway.
+But we need your help.
 Others have done it before in this city.

-Our leadership team working with the community, business groups, the development industry, and the City, can develop a plan that encourages heritage preservations and meets the needs of small business, tourism and urban housing.
+Our leadership team working with the community, business groups, the development industry, and the City, can develop a plan that encourages heritage preservation, meets the the urgent need for housing and helps small business and tourism thrive.

-There are 18 Heritage districts in Toronto already, 7 more are in development and 15 are in the planning study phose.
-See the list.
+There are 23 Heritage districts in Toronto already, 2 are under appeal, 2 in development including the Junction, 4 studies are underway and 15 planning studies have a heritage component. .
+See the list .

 Kensington Market